-f.
+- f.
 For directors/trustees/officers of closed banks, the concerned department of the SES shall make appropriate recommendation to the Monetary Board clearing said directors/trustees/officers when there is no pending case/complaint or evidence against them.
-When there is evidence that a director/trustees/officer has department of the SES shall make recommendation to the Monetary Board that his/her case be referred to the OSI for further investigation and that he/she be included in the masterlist of temporarily disqualified persons until the final resolution of his/her case.
-Directors/trustees/officers with pending cases/complaints shall also be included in said masterlist of temporarily disgualified persons upon approval by the Monetary Board until the final resolution of their cases.
-If the director/trustees/officer is cleared from involvement in any irregularity, the appropriate department of the SES shall recommend to the Monetary Board his/her delisting.
-On the other hand, if the director/ trustee/officer concerned is found to be responsible for the closure of the institution, the concerned department of the SES shall recommend to the Monetary Board his/her delisting from the masterlist of temporarily disgualified persons and his/her inclusion in the masterlist of permanently disqualified persons.

-g.
-If the disqualification is based on dismissal from employment for cause, the appropriate department of the SES shall, as much as practicable, endeavor to establish the specific acts or omissions constituting the offense or the ultimate facts which resulted in the dismissal to be able to determine if the disgualification of the director/trustee/officer concerned is warranted or not.
-The evaluation of the case shall be made for the purpose of determining if disqualification would be appropriate and not for the purpose of passing judgment on the findings and decision of the entity concerned.
-The appropriate department of the SES may decide to recommend to the Monetary Board a penalty lower than disqualification (e.g., reprimand, suspension, etc.) if, in its judgment the act committed or omitted by the director trustees/officer concerned does not warrant disgualification.
+When there is evidence that a director/trustee/officer has committed irregularity, the appropriate department of the SES shall make recommendation to the Monetary Board that his/her case be referred to the Office of Special Investigation (OSI) for further investigation and that he/she be included in the master list of temporarily disqualified persons until the final resolution of his/her case.
+Directors/trustee/officer with pending cases/complaints shall also be included in said master list of temporarily disqualified persons upon approval by the Monetary Board until the final resolution of their cases, If the director/trustee/officer is cleared from involvement in any irregularity, the appropriate department of the SES shall recommend to the Monetary Board his/her delisting.
+On the other hand, if the director/ trustee/officer concerned is found to be responsible for the closure of the institution, the concerned department of the SES shall recommend to the Monetary Board his/her delisting from the disqualified persons and his/her inclusion in the master list of permanently disqualified persons. - g.
+If the disqualification is based on dismissal from employment for cause, the appropriate department of the SES shall, as much as practicable, endeavor to establish the specific acts or omissions constituting the offense of the ultimate facts which resulted in the dismissal to be able to determine if the disqualification of the director/trustee/officer concerned is warranted or not.
+The evaluation of the case shall be made for the purpose of determining if disqualification would be appropriate and